XBraid/xbraid/docs/Introduction.md

       \bar \rho \leftarrow \left(\frac{\mathrm{d} J(\mathbf u^{(k)}, \rho)}{\mathrm{d} \rho}\right)^T
    \f]

-Each XBraid_Adjoint updates moves backwards though the primal XBraid multigrid cycle.
-It collects local partial derivatives of the elemental XBraid operations in reverse order and concatenated them using the chain rule of differentiation - this is the basic idea of the reverse mode of Automatic Differentiation.
+Each XBraid_Adjoint moves backwards though the primal XBraid multigrid cycle.
+It collects local partial derivatives of the elemental XBraid operations in reverse order and concatenates them using the chain rule of differentiation - this is the basic idea of the reverse mode of Automatic Differentiation.
 This yields a consistent discrete time-parallel adjoint solver that inherits parallel scaling properties from the primal XBraid solver.

 Further, XBraid_Adjoint is non-intrusive to existing adjoint sequential time marching schemes.
-It adds additional user routines to the primal XBraid interface which provide the propagation of sensitivities of the forward time stepper backwards in time and the evaluatiion of partial derivatives of the local objective function at each time step.
+It adds additional user routines to the primal XBraid interface which provide the propagation of sensitivities of the forward time stepper backwards in time and the evaluation of partial derivatives of the local objective function at each time step.
 In cases where a time-serial unsteady adjoint solver is already available, this backwards time stepping capability can be easily wrapped into the adjoint user interface with little extra coding.

 The adjoint update in the above piggy-back iteration converge at the same convergence rate as the primal state variables.
 However since the adjoint equations depend on the state solution, the adjoint convergence will slightly lag behind the convergence of the state.